zjswhhh/Pixafari/README.md

       1. Establish connection between the server and the React Frontend
       2. Once the connection exists, start taking in user input data from forms as front-end develope

+## Further Tasks to Accomplish in Backend

+      1. Alogrithm to email collaborators
+      2. Alogrithm to pull top votes and display in the result page
+      2. Alogrithm to update votes based on user input
+      3. Alogrithm to create recommendation ( https://blog.dominodatalab.com/recommender-systems-collaborative-filtering/)